-Graduate students may request to apply a limited amount of transfer coursework towards unit requirements for a master's degree.
-The use of transfer coursework on a student's Study Plan is subject to the following provisions:
+Graduate students may request to apply a limited amount of transfer coursework towards unit requirements for a graduate degree.
+The use of transfer coursework on a student's Study Plan is subject to the following provisions.

-- 1. Each course being transferred must: - a. have been taken at an accredited college or university, - b. be acceptable for credit toward a graduate degree at the institution where the coursework was taken, - c. have been completed with a grade of "B" (3.0) or better, - d. not have been used in meeting the requirements for another earned degree (either graduate or undergraduate), - e. have been completed within the student's five-year time period which is required for completion of the requirements for the master's degree at CSUF. - 2.
-An absolute minimum of 21 semester units or half the units required by the program, whichever is larger, must be taken in residence at this university.
-Residence units are granted for courses taken at the university during regular sessions of fall and spring and any special session. - 3.
-Use of transfer work on a student's Study Plan is subject to all other policies concerning Study Plan coursework; e.g., 50 percent must be graduate-level work, no correspondence coursework, no credit by examination, no courses with nontraditional grades.
+- 1. Each course being transferred must: - a. have been taken at an accredited college or university; - b. be acceptable for credit toward a graduate degree at the institution where the coursework was taken; in the case of transfer work for the Ed.D., the course must be acceptable for doctoral credit at the intsitution where it was taken; - c. have been completed with a grade of "B" (3.0) or better; - d. not have been used in meeting the requirements for another earned degree (either graduate or undergraduate); and - have been completed within the student's five-year time period which is required for completion of the requirements for the graduate degree at CSUF. - 2.
+For the master's degree, an absolute minimum of 21 semester units or half the units required by the program, whichever is larger, must be taken in residence at this university.
+A minimum of 42 units must be taken in residence for the Ed.D. program.
+Residence units are granted for courses taken at the university during regular sessions of fall and spring and any special session;

-- 4. In all cases, the use of transfer coursework on a student's Study Plan is subject to the acceptance and approval of the academic unit's graduate program adviser and the associate vice president, Graduate Programs and Research (or designee).
-Coursework taken at another institution after admission to CSUF as a graduate student is rarely accepted for credit toward a master's degree and can only be accepted if the student has received prior approval of both the graduate program adviser and the associate vice president, Graduate Programs and Research (or designee). - 5.
-All approved transfer units and grade points will be entered on the CSUF transcript at classification or graduation. - 6.
-A unit of coursework taken at a college or university on the quarter system will be considered as equivalent to two-thirds of a unit when such coursework is considered acceptable as transfer work.
+- use of transfer work on a student's Study Plan is subject to all other policies concerning Study Plan coursework; - 4. in all cases, the use of transfer coursework on a student's Study Plan is subject to the acceptance and approval of the academic unit's graduate program adviser and the associate vice president, Graduate Programs and Research (or designee).
+Coursework taken at another institution after admission to CSUF as a graduate student is rarely accepted for credit toward a graduate degree and can only be accepted if the student has received prior approval of both the graduate program adviser and the associate vice president, Graduate Programs and Research (or designee); - all approved transfer units and grade points will be entered on the CSUF transcript at classification or graduation; and - a unit of coursework taken at a college or university on the quarter system will be considered as equivalent to two-thirds of a unit when such coursework is considered acceptable as transfer work.

-Theses and Projects
+Dissertations, Theses and Projects